merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 sample - a name that you chose to give to each one of your metagenomic samples.

 group - Often, when we want to bin genomes from metagenomic assemblies we wish to do so by co-assembling multiple samples  (see for example [Albertsen et al. 2012](https://www.nature.com/articles/nbt.2579) or [this blog post that explains how we binned the TARA Oceans metagenomes](http://merenlab.org/data/2017_Delmont_et_al_HBDs/)).
 The purpose of this column is to define which samples are going to be co-assembled together.
 This is an optional column, if this column is not included in the `samples_txt` file, then each sample will be assembled separately.
 By default, only the samples that were used for the co-assembly would then be mapped to the resulting assembly.
-If you want, you can co-assemble groups of samples, but then map **all** samples to each assembly (see `all_against_all` option for the config file).
+If you want, you can co-assemble groups of samples, but then map **all** samples to each assembly (see the [all_against_all](#the-all-against-all-option) option for the config file).

 r1, r2 - these two columns hold the path (could be either a relative or an absolute path) to the fastq files that correspnd to the sample.